Skip to main content

 Total cost estimates

-Here is what the total might look like for different scenarios, so you can get a realistic picture:
+Here is what the total tends to look like in three different situations, so you have a realistic picture rather than a nasty surprise:

 Low cost